Whip (character): Shelly Gaynor

 Shelly Gaynor is the granddaughter of Rod Gaynor and a columnist for the Daily Recorder.
 She becomes the fourth Whip and a member of the Seven Soldiers before being killed by the Sheeda.

 Unnamed assassin

 Another female Whip, unconnected to any of the previous versions, appears as a member of the League of Assassins.

+In other media

+An original incarnation of the Whip appears in the My Adventures with Superman episode "Mobile Suit Toyman", voiced by Melanie Minichino.
+This version is a Russian thief who wields kryptonite-powered whips.